kyma-project/kyma/components/application-operator/README.md

 Running the script builds the Docker image of the component, pushes it to the Minikube registry, and updates the component deployment in the Minikube cluster.
 It then triggers the `run-local-tests.sh` script, which builds the image of the acceptance tests to the Minikube registry, creates a Pod with the tests, and fetches the logs from that Pod.

-Alternatively, you can run only the `run-local-tests.sh` script for the given component to build the image of the component's acceptance tests to the Minikube registry, create a Pod with the tests, and fetch the logs from that Pod.
+Alternatively, you can run only the `run-local-tests.sh` script for the given component to build the image of the component's acceptance tests in the Minikube registry, create a Pod with the tests, and fetch the logs from that Pod.